Taming Politics

 Sixth, we can challenge the privatization of faith and abandonment of cultural domains by the church.

-Our Christian forbearers would not recognize modern privatized Christian faith.
+Our Christian forbearers would not recognize the modern privatized Christian faith.
 Even as it is commercialized, Christians are trained to keep their faith to themselves.
-Nevertheless, Christians cannot retreat from the ideas, institutions, laws, edicts, and movements that harm our neighbors and still claim we love God or the people God created in his image.
+This is bad theology.
+Christians cannot retreat from the ideas, institutions, laws, edicts, and movements that harm our neighbors and still claim we love God or the people God created in his image.

-Christians who decry cultural engagement or specifically engagement in politics don’t realize they are the beneficiaries of their Christian forbearers who set the conditions of their freedom (to decry cultural or political engagement in the first instance).
+Christians who decry cultural engagement or specifically political engagement don’t realize they are the beneficiaries of their Christian forbearers who set the conditions for their freedom (to decry cultural or political engagement in the first instance).
 In other words, they saw off the limb on which they sit.
 If it wasn’t for the Church, the Reformation would not have occurred, slavery would not have been abolished and America would not exist (neither would hospitals, orphanages or the scientific method).
 All these emerge from the Christian worldview.

 Seventh, we confront sinful fear of man by offending the world… its the loving thing to do:

-Some Christians fear that taking a stand might offend some pagans.
+Some Christians fear that taking a stand might offend someone.
 God forbid standing for righteousness creates controversy and offends someone.

-Guess what?
 Jesus Christ, the Gospel of the Kingdom, and the Bible are controversial and offensive to the world.
 The unbelieving world hates God, hates the Bible, and hates Christians.
 In fact, there was a time when Christians were so offensive, they were thrown to the lions, burned at the stake, crucified and sawed in half.
 By trying NOT to offend the goats, we offend and abandon the sheep and leave them to the wolves.

 Issues like, human trafficking, corruption, pornography, debt-bondage, abortion, medical euthanasia, dismantling of the nuclear family, identity confusion, etc. left unaddressed by the church bring death to society.
 This creates an “anti-culture” and the result is “deathworks” (topics for another time).
 Examples here: one, two, three, and four.

 We should not confuse offending the world with being mean or hateful or bigoted.
 The world knows timid Christians are afraid of being called names.
 So, name-calling is a very effective tactic used against us.
-The world desires that the church not only tolerate but celebrate and promote sin.
+The world desires the church not only tolerate but celebrate and promote sin.
 Therefore, sinful fear of man drives many pastors and well-meaning Christians into the snare of complacency, appeasement or silence.

 For example: Pastors will gladly speak out against the scourge of human trafficking or poverty because the worldly culture has accepted those positions.
-Pastors avoid issues like abortion, pornography, ideological indoctrination, and gender confusion because the worldly culture has ordered them not to speak on those issues.
+Pastors avoid issues like abortion, pornography, ideological indoctrination, and gender confusion because the worldly culture has ordered the church not to speak on those issues.
 Fear drives them into a snare.
 Meanwhile, evil is allowed flourish.

 Fear of offending someone or creating controversy acts like a prison.
 Many rationalize, justify and defend their position by stating that the church ought not to involve itself in cultural or political issues.
 Leaders can cover it up with theological garb and try to proof-text congregants into submission.
 But, at the root is fear of man.
 Discerning Christians can see right through the smoke and mirrors.
+So, stop it!

-What most seminarians don’t get is that theological training and resources are widely available for free or low cost for those who want it.
-So, the posture that many pastors take of “leave theology and understanding to the trained experts” is losing ground and status.
+What most seminarians don’t get is that theological training and resources are widely available for free or low cost.
+So, the “leave theology and biblical understanding to the trained experts” is losing ground.
+And, pastors are losing their status chasing after professional careers.
 Nowhere in the Bible does God insist that only seminary graduates are capable of the proper handling of God’s Word.
-Training in wisdom, public theology and cultivating an integrated Kingdom vision are hard to find in institutions.
+Training in wisdom, public theology, and cultivation of an integrated Kingdom vision are hard to find in seminaries.
+Most are focused on professional career advancement and marketable managerial skills instead of training pastors and theologians.
 I’m not against seminary training (some of my best friends and mentors have degrees from wonderful Christ-centered institutions).
 Seminaries are a means, not an end.

 Furthermore, I am not saying that politics and government ought to over-shadow the preaching and teaching of God’s Word.
 I’m not saying that at all.
 However, from God’s Word flows the truth about reality and a moral imperative that is undergirded and infused with the Gospel of the Kingdom.
 We should not confuse the Good News (proclamation – how we’re saved) with God’s commands (how to live).